Childhood Obesity Statistics -- causes and cures

 Second, in terms of moving, please get some regular exercise.
 If it is sufficiently intense, it cannot take much time – and the physical benefits are enormous.

 If all of us adults did that, we would soon reverse the major causes of the recent rapid rise in childhood obesity statistics and that would benefit all of us.

-Now that you have read the childhood obesity statistics, choose from the main menu or see the following pages of our website to help you further in relation to weight loss:
+Now that you have read the childhood obesity statistics, you may wish to see the following pages of our website to help you further in relation to weight loss.